rkdarst/prompt-log/README.md

 A "show the recent prompt history for use in demos and teaching".
 It has some features not found in all similar tools:

-- Show the command before it exits (this is sometimes missing for long-running commands, like `git commit` that invokes an editor)
+- Show the command in the history before it exits.
+For long running commands like those that open the editor, watchers need to see the command before it returns back to the shell.
+- Also adjust the prompt appearance and color.
-- Color the **command being typed** more strongly than the prompt itself.
+- Color the **command being typed** in addition to the prompt itself.
+- Updates the window title bar with the machine name and the working directory (saving space in the prompt itself).
+- Logs to a separate file.
+Recommended to open another terminal (with a smaller font size) to `tail -f demos.out`.
-- Simple, pure bash/zsh.
+- Compatible with bash/zsh.
+Simple, pure shell.

 ![demo of prompt-log](img/demo1.png)